Sebastian Robertson: Composer, musician, and studio engineer

 Robertson's primary line of work is in composing music for television.
 He owns and operates a music library called "We the People", which services approximately 45 different television shows.
 Robertson has worked extensively providing background music for Access Hollywood and Access Hollywood Live.
 His work has been featured in television series such as Fresh Off the Boat, Wicked Tuna, Preachers' Daughters, Married to Jonas, and others.
 Robertson has composed the soundtracks for the feature films The Anna Nicole Smith Story (2007) and Walk of Shame (2014), as well as for the Matthew Cooke-directed documentary Survivors Guide to Prison (2018).

 Robertson has also assisted on a number of his father's musical projects.
 In 1994, Robertson played drums on Robbie Robertson's soundtrack to the Barry Levinson film Jimmy Hollywood.
 That same year, Robertson played drums again on parts of the elder Robertson's album Music for The Native Americans.
-In 2011, Robertson appeared on the elder Robinson's album How to Become Clairvoyant, this time providing effects.
+In 2011, Robertson appeared on the elder Robertson's album How to Become Clairvoyant, this time providing effects.

 In 2013, Robertson was enlisted to assist in the release of The Band box set Live at the Academy of Music 1971 (2013), an expanded presentation of the source material that the live album Rock of Ages (1972) is taken from.
 Robertson worked on the stereo mixes of the complete New Year's Eve show that appears on discs 3 and 4 of the set alongside mixing engineer Jon Castelli.
 It was Robertson's idea to preserve and even highlight the imperfections and personal moments that fans of bootleg recordings enjoy, instead of mixing them out.
 Robertson also sourced the previously unpublished photos that were used to illustrate the album's release.

 Robertson has been longtime friends with Daniel Davies, sometime member of the rock bands Year Long Disaster and CKY and son of The Kinks guitarist Dave Davies.
 The two have built a recording studio, and have worked together in several musical collaborations.
 The pair co-wrote a song for the 2008 movie The Coverup, as well as another song for the soundtrack to the horror-thriller The Vatican Tapes (2015).
 The latter song, entitled "Rebel Shake", was performed on the Vatican Tapes soundtrack by Robertson's and Davies' rock band The Bootleggers.
 Robertson's and Davies' cover version of alternative rock band The Pixies' song "Wave of Mutilation" was featured in the soundtrack to the Syfy film Sharknado 3: Oh Hell No! (also 2015).
 Later the same year, they scored the entirety of the Eli Morgan Gesner-directed film Condemned over the course of a three-week period.
 The film soundtrack album was praised by Something Else! as "inventive – to say nothing of bone-chilling."